-Because most of the larvae feed on vertebrate carrion, species in this family have become very important in forensic entomology as the rates of developments of the larvae of different species can indicate the time of death.
+Many in this family are attracted to rotting flesh, and can detect the smell of decay within minutes after death.
+Because most of the larvae feed on vertebrate carrion, species in this family have become very important in forensic entomology as the rates of development of the larvae of different species can indicate the time of death.
 Anglers also use blowfly larvae as bait.

 The genus Calliphora contains the bluebottles, and the genus Lucilia contains the greenbottles.